Legal concerns heat up for wanted Founders Group leader as partner testifies in China

 Plankers was absorbed into FGI after it purchased International World Tour Golf Links, where he was the existing GM.
 He spent the previous two decades running the four-course Ocean Ridge Plantation then three-course Sea Trail Resort.
 He’s now the director of new business development for East Coast Golf Management, which manages several Strand courses.

-As Liu’s troubles play out, the 22 golf courses are being operated through FGI president Steve Mays and a series of regional managers.
+As Liu’s troubles play out, the 22 golf courses are being operated through FGI president Steve Mays and a series of regional managers overseeing the areas of the south Strand, central Strand and north Strand.

 Founders Group International’s courses